cloudfoundry/cloud_controller_ng/docs/v3/source/includes/upgrade_guide/upgrade_guide.md

 ### Service Plans in V3

-Some service plans related endpoints nested in other resources have been translated to filters on `service_plans`, with the advantage that filters accept multiple values and can be combined.
+Some service plans related endpoints nested in other resources have been translated to filters on service plans, with the advantage that filters accept multiple values and can be combined.

 `GET /v2/services/:guid/service_plans` -> `GET /v3/service_plans?service_offering_guids=guid`

 Changing plan visibility to `Public` is not a PUT operation anymore.
-To change visibility use the [Service Plan Visibility resource](#service-plan-visibility)
+To change visibility use the [service plan visibility resource](#service-plan-visibility)

-The structure of the Service Plan object as well as some attribute names have changed from V2 to V3:
+The structure of the service plan object as well as some attribute names have changed from V2 to V3:

 |**V2**|**V3**|
 |---|---|
 active | available
 bindable | broker_catalog.features.bindable
 extra | broker_catalog.metadata
-public | `visibility_type == 'public'` (see [Visibility types](#list-of-visibility-types))
+public | `visibility_type == 'public'` (see [visibility types](#list-of-visibility-types))
 unique_id | broker_catalog.id
 plan_updateable | broker_catalog.features.plan_updateable
-service_instances_url |  use `service_plan_guids` or `service_plan_names` filter on [Service Instances resource](#service-instances)
+service_instances_url |  use `service_plan_guids` or `service_plan_names` filter on [service instances resource](#service-instances)
 service_url | links.service_offering.href
 service_guid | relationships.service_offering.data.guid